tiagofragoso/tu-aic/README.md

 ### Workflow Service

-This service is in charge of managing a basic workflow that shows the application potential.
+This service is in charge of managing a basic, representative application flow.

-It gets data from the chosen repository, formats them and orders them chronologically.
-Ite performs CRUD operations, mocks a computer vision algorithm that adds tags to sensing events and corrupts some images to make their status as `faulty` or `missing`.
+It gets data from the chosen repository, formats and orders it chronologically.

+Afterwards this service performs CRUD operations, mocks a computer vision algorithm - which adds tags to sensing events - and corrupts some images to change their status to `faulty` or `missing`.

 ### Web UI

-Running in **Angular** w/ **Boostrap** for styling and **Leafletjs** for the map interface.
+Running in **Angular** including **Boostrap** for styling and **Leafletjs** for the map interface.

-This is the front-end web application that the users will use to work with, with sensing events sent from various IoT devices.
+This is the frontend web application, which enables users to display, update and delete sensing events sent from various IoT devices.

-It is connected (only) to the middleware and consists of two main parts:
+It is connected (only) to the middleware and consists of two main components:
-- **Events table**: where the user can see all the sensing events stored in the system
+- **Events table**: Here the user can see all the sensing events (divided into pages), that are stored in the system; additionally all displayed values can be sifted through with a search string (empty per default)
-- **Events map**: where the sensing events are shown at the place that they were captured
+- **Events map**: Here the sensing events are displayed in an interactive map at the place at which they were captured

+Via both components above the user can navigate to the details view of an event and from there (and the table) they can visit the map with the corresponding event in the center as the selected one

-From both parts (table and map) the user can go to the detail view of an event.
-There he sees all the metadata and also the images (and tags) for this event, using a carousel.
+In the event details view all of the metadata, an interactive smaller map and the images (and tags) for this event (navigable by using a carousel) are displayed.

-At the detail page the user can edit the metadata or delete the sensing event.
+In there the user can edit the metadata or delete the sensing event.

 ### Swagger UI

-You can find the Swagger Ui under: [http://127.0.0.1:9999/swagger-ui/index.html](http://127.0.0.1:9999/swagger-ui/index.html)
+You can find the Swagger Ui at: [http://127.0.0.1:9999/swagger-ui/index.html](http://127.0.0.1:9999/swagger-ui/index.html)

 ## How to run